Now comes the hard part for Louis Oosthuizen.

 After missing the wicked wind that took out so many players, the little-known South African started the weekend with a hefty five-stroke lead at the British Open.

-The conditions were much more favorable early Saturday for 30 players who returned to the Old Course to finish up the second round.
+Thirty players returned to the Old Course early Saturday to finish up the second round.
 Facing only a cool breeze, British Amateur champion Jin Jeong birdied the 18th hole to complete a remarkable 2-under 70.

 Of the last 105 players to tee off in the second round, only three broke par _ Jeong, Alejandro Canizares (71) and Darren Clarke (70).

 Everyone was chasing Oosthuizen, a 27-year-old regular on the European Tour who's given South Africans another reason to beam _ please, no vuvuzelas _ on the heels of successfully hosting soccer's World Cup.

 This is new territory for the player who's given name is Lodewicus Theodorus.
 This is the first time he's ever made the cut at the British Open, and only the second time in nine major tournaments that he's played on the weekend.

 His lead was large but so was the pressure.
 And so much depends on the weather, the most bedeviling defense at the seaside course.